The New Testament Canon: How and When Did the Gospels and Epistles Become Scripture?

 A Christian Canon

 In the second century A.D., a surge in Pseudo-Christian sects, known collectively as “Christian Gnostics” forced the church to take a deeper interest in defining those works that should be considered canon.
-Churches in varying regions began sharing those texts which they utilized as scripture with one another, presenting a unified front against gnostics who claimed to hold their own “secret” gospels.
+Churches in varying regions began sharing those texts which they utilized as scripture with one another, presenting a unified front against gnostics who claimed to hold their own “secret” gospels (or who, like Marcion, were endeavoring to rework various gospels and epistles3).
 To this aim, the late-mid second century sees the first extant example of a list of “Recognized” books – The Muratorian Fragment**.
 By 180 A.D., Irenaeus recognizes 4 equally authoritative gospels – Matthew, Mark, Luke, and John2, and the letters of Paul (excluding those written to individuals as opposed to whole churches) are found in single manuscripts as a complete corpus.

 The gospels, acts, and the Pauline epistles were the earliest books to be recognized by the whole church, other works, it is believed, took longer to gain widespread acceptance3.
 That being said, it is important to note that two epistles of John and Revelation appear in the Muratorian Fragment as does the book of Jude.
 Eusebius, in his Ecclesiastical History (324A.D.) lists 1 John and 1Peter among the recognized books, and also includes Revelation and Hebrews (albeit with a caveat that these two are contested by some), though he denies others such as Jude4.
 One ought also to consider the writings of Origen (185-254A.D.); in his homilies on Joshua and Genesis, Origen lists all of the New Testament writers.